Don Charlwood: Early life

-Born in Melbourne, Victoria, in 1915, Charlwood's family moved to Frankston when he was eight.
+Born in Melbourne, Victoria, in 1915, Charlwood's family moved to Frankston, Victoria when he was eight.
 Charlwood left Frankston High School in his Leaving Certificate year, to take a job with a local estate agency and produce market.
 When approaching 18 years of age he was required to train his replacement, and found himself unemployed in 1933.
 He took a holiday at a relative's farm, Burnside, near Nareen, in south-west Victoria.
 He found the life enjoyable and was invited back to work there for the shearing and harvest of 1934.
 During this time he completed a short-story course by correspondence with the London School of Journalism and had a number of stories published, sometimes under the pseudonym E. K. Dwyer.

 At Burnside, Charlwood was already writing and occasionally supplemented his wages by selling articles and short stories.
 He remained there through the thirties, but in 1940, as war unfolded in Europe and France, and the Low Countries fell, he signed up for the RAAF, and was placed on the reserve.